azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 ```

 > **Note:**
-> 01. _This step requires admin consent.
+> _This step requires admin consent.
 To complete this step, the signed-in user must be a member of one of the following administrator roles: </br> Global Administrator or Privileged Role Administrator.</br>If you do not have the required permission, please contact your administrator to get 'User.Read.All' permission for the internal MI in Azure Active Directory using [this PowerShell script](../Scripts/ScriptToGrantGraphPermissionToInternalMI.ps1?raw=1).
 To run this script, you need to provide the object id of the user-assigned managed identity (internal MI) created in this step._
 >
-> 2. _You can proceed without this step.
-However, please note that if this permission is not granted, users who log in to the AzTS UI will not be able to view subscriptions where they have been granted access to a subscription through a security group._

 </br>